docsforadobe/premiere-scripting-guide/docs/item/trackitem.rst

 **Description**

-Moves the inPoint of the track item to a new time.
+Moves the inPoint of the track item to a new time, by shifting it by a number of seconds.

 **Parameters**

 ===================  ============  =======================
 Argument             Type          Description
 ===================  ============  =======================
-``newInPoint``       ``String``      A time object that represent the amount of time, in ticks, to shift the track item's start.
+``newInPoint``       ``Number``      A time object that represent the amount of time, in seconds, to shift the track item's start.
 ===================  ============  =======================

 **Returns**